-Another nice addition for 2016 was Bluetooth capability, which allows you to track your workouts through the Sole app or via a few other popular fitness programs such as Fitbit and Apple Health.
+Another nice addition recently was Bluetooth capability, which allows you to track your workouts through the Sole app or via a few other popular fitness programs such as Fitbit and Apple Health.

 If you're preparing for a marathon, the slow shift between speeds may be annoying at times, but for anyone else it's barely noticeable.